RobPavey/wikitree-sourcer/docs/dev_notes/extract_data_design.md

 ## Do not assume that the extract_data module is running within the content script enviroment

 The extract_data module is also loaded by the unit tests so it can't use APIs that are not available in the node.js environment.
-The extract data file is the the `core` subfolder, not the `browser` subfolder.
+The extract data file is in the `core` subfolder, not the `browser` subfolder.